 NATIONAL PARKS The beauty of Croatian nature is widely known and some of the most splendid landscapes can be found in Dalmatia.
 Waterfalls in the Krka Nationa Park, magnificent islands, and islets in KornatiNP, highland landscapes in Paklenica and Mljet NP.
 There are several nature parks in Dalmatia.
 Telašica boasts cliffs, while Lake Vransko is the place for bird enthusiasts, Biokovo is great for hiking and the Lastovo islands are pure magic.

 DALMATIAN CUISINE The healthiest and liveliest cuisine in Croatia.
 Dalmatian food and wine have a special status among the Croatians.
 Make sure you explore it and you will be delighted.
 Dalmatian cuisine has not changed for centuries.
 Core ingredients are olive oil, wine and everything from the sea.
 The Dalmatian cuisine is simple, without any complications, not open to mish-mashes and fusions, this makes it unique and even stubborn..like some traditional people of this region!

-Dalmatian specialties 1.Pag cheese and dry-cured ham.
+DALMATIAN SPECIALITIES 1.Pag cheese and dry-cured ham.
 Pag sheep cheese is the best known Croatian cheese and with the Dalmatian dry-cured ham it is often served for starters.

-2. Vis Pogačaa Bread and Soparnik Try pogača bread from Vis with a fish filling, either as a main course or a quick bite, while Soparnik from the Omiš area is the pogarča filled with Swiss Chard, (similiar to English spinach,) olive oil and garlic.
+2. Vis Pogačaa Bread and Soparnik Try pogača bread from Vis with a fish filling, either as a main course or a quick bite, while Soparnik from the Omiš area is the pogarča filled with Swiss Chard, (similar to English spinach,) olive oil and garlic.

-4. Plavac mali or Pošip?
+4. Plavac Mali or Pošip?
 That is the question!
 The answer depends on your preferences for red or white wine.
 Many of the best wines come from Dalmatia.